sguzunov/docs/docs/getting-started/02_how-to/03_glue42-enable-your-app/02_javascript/javascript.md

 You can whitelist and blacklist applications on a system level to control which applications should be auto injected with the library and which should use their own version of the library instead.

-- all whitelisted applications will be auto injected with the library, all other applications will not be auto injected:
+- all whitelisted applications will be auto injected with the library, all other applications won't be auto injected:

 ```json
 "windows": {